3D-rendered coronavirus with spike proteins.

 Those infected with Coronavirus or COVID-19 may have little to no symptoms.
 Sometimes, you may not know that you have symptoms of the virus because it can be similar to flu or cold.

 Although not yet confirmed, Chinese health experts believe the virus can be transmitted before symptoms appear.
-After exposure to the virus, symptoms appear for 14 days.
-Indeed, this is the longest-known infectious period for this disease.
+After exposure to the virus, symptoms last 14 days, the longest-known infectious period for this disease.

-Most infected people show signs within five to six days.
+Most people who are infected show signs within five to six days.
 According to the WHO, the signs and symptoms of the infection include cough, fever, shortness of breath, and breathing difficulties.

 The Spread of Coronavirus

-The Coronavirus continues to spread around the world.
-Different countries continue to step up efforts to contain the spread of the virus.
-The virus spreads from one person to another nearby, similar to the flu and other respiratory illnesses.
+Coronavirus continues to spread worldwide, and countries are stepping up efforts to contain the spread.
+Like the flu and other respiratory illnesses, the virus spreads from one person to another nearby.

 Meanwhile, how long the virus will survive outside its host has yet to be determined.
-The transmission of the Coronavirus is of deep concern on public transport.
+The transmission of the coronavirus is of deep concern to public transport.
 The droplets with Coronavirus can pass between passengers on surfaces of armrests and airplane seats.

 Worldwide Response to Coronavirus

 China has placed Wuhan under lockdown.
 This is the same as other cities in China that have affected more than 60 million people.
-However, this has prevented the spread of the virus in all provinces in China.
+However, this has prevented the spread of the virus to all provinces.

 As the days passed, the number of confirmed cases rose.
 As such, the economies of the countries are taking increasingly drastic action.
-Airlines have stopped flights to China.
-Some countries even evacuated their citizens from Hubei and Wuhan, China.
+Airlines have stopped flying to China, and some countries have evacuated their citizens from Hubei and Wuhan, China.

 Meanwhile, some countries closed their borders with China.
 It has even banned the entry of the Chinese people.
 According to the WHO, it has been confirmed that person-to-person transmission is the cause of infection in other countries.

-Even with the advancement of science and technology, it is unlikely that the vaccine against Coronavirus will be available within a year.
+Even with the advancement of science and technology, a vaccine against Coronavirus is unlikely to be available within a year.
 As such, public health measures to stop the spread of the virus are essential to containing the outbreak.

 Indeed, restrictions on movement will not entirely stop the spread of disease.
-However, it will help slow down its progress.
-It gives more time to some areas to avoid the infection and prepare.
+However, they will help slow its progress, giving some areas more time to avoid infection and prepare.

 Moreover, it will limit the strain on health infrastructure by simultaneously reducing the number of infections.